 Rapid City is the gateway to the Black Hills and Custer State Park.
 This area is where most people drive through to get to Mount Rushmore.
 It shouldn’t be because there is so much more to do.
 They have a Dinosaur Park and Story Book Island for the kids.
 Both attractions are free.
 The city is an amazing downtown to explore.
 It lacks the tourist feel that Keystone has.
 One of the most fun things about Rapid City is their Presidential Statutes throughout the downtown.
 Walkthrough and see how many you can identify.
 (FREE)

 Spearfish is just north of the more touristy Deadwood.
 If you are looking for a place to stay close to the action, but feels like you’re a world away from the crowds, Spearfish is it.
 With vast fields, canyon there is tons of hiking for visitors.
 If you just have a short amount of time, stop at Bridal Veil Falls.
 The 60ft high falls are the most accessible waterfall in the canyon.

 Keep Driving for more Interstate 90 Attractions

-Keep going you’ll meet up with Devils Tower.
-Still attached to i90 but a crosses the border into Wyoming.
-Instead of going as fast as you can though South Dakota to your destination, slow down and make the journey part of the destination.
+Keep going on i-90 you’ll meet up with Devils Tower.
+Still attached to i-90 but a crosses the border into Wyoming.
+Instead of going as fast as you can through South Dakota, slow down and make the journey part of the destination.
 Stop and enjoy the billboards.
 Enjoy the smaller towns and see what they have to offer.
-If you need any more inspiration on what makes South Dakota, pick up a copy of Where the West Begins by Phil Schermesiter.
+If you need any more inspiration on what made South Dakota, pick up a copy of Where the West Begins by Phil Schermesiter.
 You will be ready to set off on your adventure immediately.